AU-BCE-EE/guidance-python-vs-code/README.md

 # 1. Overview

+This guide will cover three main ways to use Python in VS Code:

+1. Interactively by typing directly in Python
+2. By line or section, working in script edititor and sending code to Python window
+3. Script mode, calling Python and running script in shell

 # 2. Installing software
 ## VS Code
 Visual Studio Code, VS Code, or, as we'll call it, VSC, is a free "integrated development environment" (IDE) produced by Microsoft.